Augmented Reality filters: How Creators Can Use Them

 Metric Traditional Campaign AR Filter Campaign

-Brand Awareness Baseline 3x Higher
+Brand Awareness Baseline 3x Higher (reported in brand case studies)

-Purchase Likelihood Standard Rate 65% Increase
+Purchase Likelihood Standard Rate ~65% Increase (vendor reports)

-Customer Engagement Static Interaction 44% Higher
+Customer Engagement Static Interaction 44% Higher — winner

-Return Rates Industry Average 5% Reduction
+Return Rates Industry Average ~5% Reduction (observed in product try-on pilots)

 Innovative AR Campaign Examples in Advertising